Chilkur, Suryapet district: Demographics

 According to Census of India, 2011, population of Chilkur is 18,952 of which 9,578 are male and 9,374 are female.
 The literacy rate is 85.7%.
 Sex ratio is 986 females to 1000 males.
 Child sex ratio is 951 girls to 1000 boys.

 Governance

 Politics

-Chilkur is Mandal Headquarters falls under Kodad (Assembly constituency) of Telangana Legislative Assembly.
-Sri.Bollam Mallaiah Yadav is the present MLA of the constituency from BRS.
+Chilkur falls under Kodad (Assembly constituency) of Telangana Legislative Assembly.
+Sri.
+Bollam Mallaiah Yadav is the present MLA of the constituency from BRS.

 History

-Chilkur had some best pages in History.Chalukyas, Kakatiyas and Nizam dynasties ruled the region.
+Chalukyas, Kakatiyas and Nizam dynasties ruled the region.